 From its name, a kiwi fruit (also known as Kiwifruit, Kiwi, or Chinese gooseberry) may seem to originate in New Zealand.
-However, it has actually originated in northern China and traveled to New Zealand in the early 20th century and then got its name initially as Chinese gooseberry.
-But since heavy duties were charged on berries at the time of export, its name was changed to kiwifruit.
+However, it actually originated in northern China and traveled to New Zealand in the early 20th century and then got its name initially as Chinese gooseberry.
+However, since heavy duties were charged on berries at the time of export, its name was changed to kiwifruit.

 While the fruit shares its appearance with the national bird of New Zealand, Kiwi, which is also brown, fuzzy, and with a small round body just like the fruit, it’s extremely nutrient-rich and low in calories.
 Naturally, it’s certainly beneficial from the health point of view.

 No wonder the Chinese valued kiwifruit a lot for its medicinal properties.
 This fruit is a rich source of folate, which is beneficial for pregnant women since it helps in the development of the fetus and makes it healthy.
 It’s also believed to be good for the growth of children.

 Kiwifruit is rich in vitamins and minerals like vitamins A, B1, B2, B3, B6, E, iron, calcium, magnesium, and potassium.
 All these together help in the proper functioning of the body, blood circulation, iron absorption for healthy teeth and bones, fighting stress and good vision, etc.

 Potassium levels in kiwifruit are very high, i.e., 312 mg per 100 grams, and help in maintaining blood pressure, whereas magnesium in kiwifruit helps in the proper functioning of muscles and nerves.